 print(col_name)Code language: Python (python)

-get pandas column names
+pandas all column names printed

 • Save